Opty-Fi/earn-protocol/cli.md

 Usage: add risk profile in Registry contract

 Options:
---riskprofilecode required <number>   the code of risk profile --canborrow       required <boolean>  whether risk profile can borrow or not --lowestrating    required <number>   the lowest rating --highestrating   required <number>   the highest rating --network         optional <string>   name of the network provider (default: hardhat)
+--risk-profile-code required <number>   the code of risk profile --can-borrow       required <boolean>  whether risk profile can borrow or not --lowest-rating    required <number>   the lowest rating --highest-rating   required <number>   the highest rating --network         optional <string>   name of the network provider (default: hardhat)
 ```